LucasSD/fitapi/README.md

 # Introduction

 The aim of this project is to create a simple API using Flask and Connexion.
-Only GET methods have been included.
+Only GET methods have been implemented.

 ## Technologies